In this ranking, we highlight the 50 most innovative small colleges in America.

 Ranked #1 in US News & World Report’s list of “Up and Coming” liberal arts colleges, Hendrix College is a small liberal arts college in Arkansas and is a stand-out higher education institution with a broad range of experiential learning opportunities.
 Its innovative undergraduate curricular component, Your Hendrix Odyssey: Engaging in Active Learning, places value on its vision that education should be an adventure in multi-faceted approaches to learning.
 This program requires students to choose one of three experiential ways to complete their Odyssey requirements: specialized courses, participating in pre-approved activities, or proposing their own special projects.

-This concludes our ranking of the most innovative small colleges of 2016.
+This concludes our ranking of the most innovative small colleges.